 Cusco and Machu Picchu are rightfully two of Peru’s most popular and desirable travel destinations.
-I personally can’t get enough of Cusco, and I will never forget the morning I arrived at Machu Picchu all those years ago.
-Seeing the clouds clear to reveal the iconic view of Machu Picchu is something that still sticks with me.
-However, between Cusco and Machu Picchu, there is a whole region rich in culture, history, and breathtaking views in abundance.
-The Valle Sagrado or Sacred Valley of the Incas is littered with ruins, markets, hikes, and unbelievable scenery.
-It is one of the most surreal regions I’ve encountered during my travels.
+I personally can’t get enough of Cusco, nor will I forget the morning I arrived at Machu Picchu all those years ago.
+The clouds clearing to reveal Machu Picchu in all of its awe-inspiring glory is a memory that sticks with me to this day.
+However, between Cusco and Machu Picchu, there is a whole region rich in culture, history, and breathtaking views.
+The Valle Sagrado, or Sacred Valley of the Incas, is one of the most surreal regions I’ve encountered during my travels.

-The best part of the Sacred Valley is that it is often neglected by short-term travelers who flock only to Machu Picchu and Cusco.
-Even those that do find the time to make it here often opt for a fast-paced guided tour that hardly gives you any time to stop and smell the roses.
-Even my first foray into the Sacred Valley was with a guided tour to Maras and Moray.
-Eventually, I started taking longer and longer trips out here, bouncing around from village to village and going by word of mouth to find out what to do.
-My several trips to the Sacred Valley were among my favorite parts of my several month-long trip to Peru, and I would often repeat activities just because they were that good.
+Aside from its natural beauty and abundance of activities, the best part of the Sacred Valley is that it is often neglected by short-term travelers.
+Most people might be strapped on time and prioritize Machu Picchu and Cusco.
+Even those that do find the time often opt for fast-paced guided tours that hardly give you any time to stop and smell the roses.
+Even my first foray into the Sacred Valley was on a guided tour to Maras and Moray.
+Eventually, I started taking longer and longer trips out here, bouncing around from village to village, exploring solely by word of mouth.
+My several trips to the Sacred Valley were among the best parts of my four month long trip to Peru.
+I would even find myself doing things two or three times just because they were that good.

 The Best Things To Do in Cusco’s Sacred Valley